Grief circles and Guided Death Meditations

 The pregnancies that ended.

-The children who we are calling in and miss but have not met yet.
+The children we long for and miss but have not yet met.

-A place to pause together and honour the love that remains.
+A place to pause together beneath the light of approaching Midsummer and honour the love that remains.

 I look forward to welcoming you x